jyaymie/siftora-backend/README.md

 ## 💄 Project Description

-This is the backend of the full-stack application, [SIFTORA](https://siftora.netlify.app).
+This is the backend of the full-stack application, [Siftora](https://siftora.netlify.app).

-It follows a RESTful architectural style and has full CRUD functionality with two tables, 'bins' and 'products', which hold a many-to-many relationship.
-Here is what you can do with the SIFTORA API:
+It follows a RESTful architectural style and has full CRUD functionality with (currently) two tables, 'bins' and 'products', which hold a many-to-many relationship.
+Here is what you can do with the Siftora API:

 | HTTP Verb | URL              | Description               |
 | --------- | ---------------- | ------------------------- |